enriquepablo/syntreenet/README.rst

 Specification
 -------------

-As said, the grammar is pluggable; for the example here I will use a very simple grammar, defined in babel.ont, which allows us to produce classifications of
-things: finite domain first order set theories with set inclusion forming a DAG.
+As said, the grammar is pluggable; for the example here I will use a very simple grammar, defined in syntreenet.babel.ont_, which allows us to produce classifications of things: finite domain first order set theories with set inclusion forming a DAG.
 So for example we will be able to have a knowledge base where we say that we have a set of things, a set of animals subset of the set of things, etc.; and, if we tell the system that "my dog toby" belongs to the set of animals, and we ask it whether "my dog toby" belongs to the set of things, it should answer yes.

 In this grammar, we have facts that are triples of words, and words that can be of 2 kinds: predicates and atoms.
 We have 2 predicates, "belongs to" and